jamoy/stepfunctions/README.md

 - using Node, Lambda, AWS Step Functions
 - using Serverless
 - writing Integration tests with AWS Step Functions
-- see how the statemachine runs before creating it in AWS
+- trying to see how the statemachine runs before creating it in AWS

 ### License